 Through our Recycling operation, we market a variety of materials, including fibers such as old corrugated cardboard and old newsprint, plastics, glass, ferrous and aluminum metals.
-We may use a number of strategies to mitigate impacts from commodity price fluctuations including: (1) charging collection customers a floating sustainability recycling adjustment fee to offtake recycling commodity risks; (2) in-bound material recovery facilities ("MRF") customers receiving a revenue share or indexed materials purchases in higher commodity price markets, or charging these same customers a processing cost or tipping fee per ton in lower commodity price markets; (3) selling recycling commodities to out-bound MRF customers through floor price or fixed price agreements; or (4) entering into fixed price contracts or hedges that mitigate the variability in cash flows generated from the sales of recycled paper at floating prices.
+We may use a number of strategies to mitigate impacts from commodity price fluctuations including: (1) charging collection customers a floating sustainability recycling adjustment fee to offtake recycling commodity risks; (2) in-bound MRF customers receiving a revenue share or indexed materials purchases in higher commodity price markets, or charging these same customers a processing cost or tipping fee per ton lower commodity price markets; (3) selling recycling commodities to out-bound MRF customers through floor price or fixed price agreements or (4) by entering into fixed price contracts and entering into hedges which mitigate the variability in cash flows generated from the sales of recycled paper at floating prices.
 We do not use financial instruments for trading purposes and are not a party to any leveraged derivatives.
-As of December 31, 2017, we were not party to any commodity hedging agreements.
+As of December 31, 2016, we were not party to any commodity hedging agreements.

-Should commodity prices change by 10%, we estimate that our annual operating income margin would change by approximately \$0.8 million.
+Should commodity prices change by 10%, we estimate that our annual operating income margin would change by approximately \$1.2 million.
 Our sensitivity to changes in commodity prices is complex because each customer contract is unique relative to revenue sharing, tipping or processing fees and other arrangements.
-The above operating income impact may not be indicative of future operating results and actual results may vary materially.
+The above estimated ranges of operating income impact may not be indicative of future operating results and actual results may vary materially.